Food Safety Blog | Food Safety Tips | AIFS

 A Food Safety Supervisor is a business’ food safety encyclopaedia and should keep up to date on changes to food safety regulations.

-Find out more about the role of a Food Safety Supervisor
+Find out what training a Food Safety Supervisor needs in Australia.

 A Food Handler is a person who directly engages in the handling or preparation of food.
 Food Handlers also include staff who handle or deliver food.